rshcs/aht10_simple/README.md

-# aht10_simple
+### aht10_simple
- aht10 temperature and rh light weight as possible
+ aht10 temperature and humidity light weight as possible